 You can choose any of our causes that interest you the most and donate any amount you feel comfortable with.
 We promise to utilise your donations with the utmost prudence and transparency possible.

 We have partnered with the First Web Foundation in South Africa.
 They are supporting us by running various crowdfunding campaigns online.
 You. too, can join them by creating your own fundraiser pages through DonorBox.org.

-CRIDOC Director, who is also a youth activist and national Coordinator of the Youth Act Alliance – Malawi Chapter, Edward Phiri, made a solidarity speech on behalf of Malawi delegation in Manzini, Swaziland.
+CRIDOC Team leader, who is also a youth activist and national Coordinator of the Youth Act Alliance – Malawi Chapter, Edward Phiri, made a solidarity speech on behalf of the

 Check out this great video.
-A documentary about best practices and challenges of child labour in Malawi by Malawi Congress of Trade Unions (MCTU) and its partners produced by CRIDOC.
+A documentary about best practices and challenges of child labour in Malawi by the Malawi Congress of Trade Unions (MCTU) and its partners, produced by